akauppi/firebase-tools/README.md

 with any command.
 For example `firebase --account=user@domain.com deploy`.
 The specified account must have already been added to the Firebase CLI using `firebase login:add`.

-### Cloud Functions Emulator

-The Cloud Functions emulator is exposed through commands like `emulators:start`, `serve` and `functions:shell`.
-Emulated Cloud Functions run as independent `node` processes on your development machine which means they have their own credential discovery mechanism.

-By default these `node` processes are not able to discover credentials from `firebase login`.
-In order to provide a better development experience, when you are logged in to the CLI through `firebase login` we take the user credentials and construct a temporary credential that we pass into the emulator through `GOOGLE_APPLICATION_CREDENTIALS`.
-We **only** do this if you have not already set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable yourself.

 ## Using behind a proxy